 How can I perform a group-level count in PySpark?

-Count by Group in PySpark (With Examples)
+How to Count Rows by Group in PySpark DataFrames

 You can use the following methods to count values by group in a PySpark DataFrame: